CAPS Off-Site Walk-In Consultation Service

 How is "Let’s Talk" different than seeing a counselor at CAPS?

-CAPS is located in the Gilbreth House and provides formal, on-going counseling, which usually consists of 45-50 minute weekly or bi-weekly appointments.
+CAPS is located in Russ Hall and provides formal, on-going counseling, which usually consists of 45-50 minute weekly or bi-weekly appointments.
 "Let's Talk" is not formal counseling; it is a walk-in service at various sites on campus where students can have an informal consultation with a counselor from time to time.
 The counselor will talk through issues with students and help determine the best way to assist them.
 If a student feels comfortable with the counselor and would like to be seen on a regular basis, it may be possible to meet with him or her at CAPS.

 Who might benefit from "Let’s Talk"?